morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 A question often asked on chess forums is if it is possible to predict how much they could officially be rated given their online rating.
 The common answer is "Not really, but from this website you should remove XXX ELO and from this one YYY".
 In this section I'll try to simply observe if this kind of answer can be backed up by data somehow.

-In order to only get online chess players for whom we have a reliable official rating to compare to, I chose to work through chess.com's API and with titled players.
-It is difficult to get reliable official ratings for non-titled usernames, but if we can't get any reasonable correlation with titled players there is no need to gather the data from non-titled as their ratings are typically much more volatile since many of these players are typically in the population range of improving players, meaning unaccurate ratings.
+In order to only get online chess players for whom I have a reliable official rating to compare to, I chose to work through chess.com's API and with titled players.
+It is difficult to get reliable official ratings for non-titled usernames, but if I can't get any reasonable correlation with titled players there is no need to gather the data from non-titled as their ratings are typically much more volatile since many of these players are typically in the population range of improving players, meaning unaccurate ratings.

-Our initial dataset had many problems with its entries.
-I decided to remove the data about *Rapid* time controls, since more than half of our players didn't play a single one of these.
-We had quite a bit of corrupted data in the FIDE rating column which was simply replaced by NaN, effectively relabelling them as missing data.
-The missing fide ratings were kept as is, since we want to analyze the correlation between this feature and other things I felt it was important to not replace these missing values arbitrarily and potentially affect our results.
-We also had a noticeable proportion of inactive players, which were simply deleted as they will not be useful for answering either our current question or the next ones.
+Our initial dataset - a list of titled players registered on chess.com - had many problems with its entries.
+I decided to remove the data about *Rapid* time controls, since less than 10% of the players played at least 100 games.
+I also had quite a bit of corrupted data in the FIDE rating column which was simply replaced by NaN, effectively relabelling them as missing data.
+The missing fide ratings were kept as is, since I want to analyze the correlation between this feature and other things I felt it was important to not replace these missing values arbitrarily and potentially affect our results.
+I also had inactive players, which were simply deleted as they will not be useful for answering either our current question or the next ones.

 ![Mean and standard deviation vizualization of chess ratings](chess-data-analysis/chess-ratings-correlation/output_15_1.png)